S.C.U.T.E. – Sea Turtle Protection on Pawleys Island

-Mary Schneider is currently the SCUTE coordinator for Pawleys Island.
-She is supported by 45 local resident volunteers.
+Mary Schneider is currently the SCUTE coordinator for Pawleys Island, firstname.lastname@example.org.
+She is supported by 50 local resident volunteers.
 Under a permit from the SC Department of Natural Resources, SCUTE volunteers serve as stewards to protect the turtles’ nesting habitat and as educators to those who show an interest in learning more about our turtles and how to help them.
 From May until the last nest hatches, volunteers monitor the beach at dawn each day for signs of turtle activity, whether that be a simple crawl onto the beach, the laying of a new nest, or the evidence of an overnight nest hatch.
 SCUTE volunteers wear distinctive white tee shirts.
 You are invited to address any of your sea turtle questions to these volunteers.
-SCUTE is self-funded by its volunteers.
-If you wish to provide a donation to further sea turtle protection, SCUTE encourages you to contact the Sea Turtle Rescue Program at the South Carolina Aquarium in Charleston.

 In recent years loggerheads have made a recovery despite still being classed as endangered by the US Dept. of the Interior.
-Nesting on Pawleys Island has increased from an average of 8 nests a year from 1996 – 2001 to an average of 20 nests in the years 2010 – 2016.
-There was a record number of 24 nests on Pawleys Island in 2016.
+Nesting on Pawleys Island has increased from an average of 8 nests a year from 1996 – 2001 to an average of 20+ nests in the years 2010 – 2022.
+There was a record number of 35 nests on Pawleys Island in 2021 with 30 more in 2022.
 Loggerhead nests incubate for an average of 60 days with hatching almost always occurring in the coolest/darkest hours of the night.
 Three days after a hatching is reported by a SCUTE volunteer, the nest is inventoried and its varied contents (hatched shells, live hatchlings, un-hatched shells, dead hatchlings) are reported to the SC/DNR.
 These inventories are excellent opportunities for the public (particularly children!) to learn about sea turtles and their protection.

 Orange Signs on Nest Poles